pebreo/pebreo.github.io/midgame/part3-polyamory.md

 | Marijuana Use (Medical & Recreational) | Legal for medical and/or recreational use in a growing number of countries (still illegal in many others) | 20th-21st Centuries (criminalized in many places)                        |
 | Polyamory                              | More openly discussed and practiced, though not universally accepted                                      | Varies by culture (often seen as immoral or sinful)                      |

-## We've seen this movie before

-The concept of normalcy is a fascinatingly fluid one.
-Behaviors once deemed deviant, relegated to the fringes of society, have become commonplace as the world embraces the range of human experience.
 Let's breifly recap once-taboo cultural phenomenon, revisiting activities that were once met with raised eyebrows but wouldn't even bat an eye.

 * **Body Art:** From the rebellious sailors sporting intricate tattoos to the self-expression of dyed hair, body modifications were once seen as a mark of deviance.
 Today, tattoos are a mainstream form of art, adorning bodies of all ages and professions, a testament to our evolving definition of beauty.